-E S 83 Energy Management Return on 2 Units Investment
+ES 83 Energy Management Return 2 Units on Investment

-An overview of utility rate types and charges and exploration of building energy benchmarking tools such as Energy Star Portfolio Manager and LBNL's Energy IQ.
-Methods for estimating costs, and calculating the financial benefits of recommended energy efficiency and renewable energy projects and determining the return on investment and cost benefits of energy efficiency changes in commercial and residential buildings will be analyzed.
+An overview of utility rate types and charges and exploration of building energy benchmarking tools such as Energy Star Portfolio Manager and LBNL's Energy IQ. $Methods for estimating \ costs, and \ calculating \ the \ financial \ benefits \ of \ recommended$ energy efficiency and renewable energy projects and determining the return on investment and cost benefits of energy efficiency changes in commercial and residential buildings will be analyzed.